Night at the library – During the end of study period and in the examination period, you are welcome to study until 22.00 hours

 The following services are available between 20.00 and 22.00 on weekdays and between 18.00 and 22.00 on Saturdays:

-• study and reading in the Reading Hall and free use of computers in the training room,
+• study and reading in the Reading Hall, use of computers in the ground floor community room, access to kitchen equipment (fridge, microwave, hot and cold water and soda dispenser) in the community room kitchen,

-• picking up books requested online during the day from the pickup locker,
+• picking up books requested online during the day from the pickup locker and borrowing them through the self-lending terminal

 • self-service printing and photocopying using a pre-purchased card,